rose-coste/whitepapers/state_of_union_containers_pt1.md

 on the weave network can be made accessible to the outside world, regardless of where those containers are running.
-Similarly, existing internal systems can be exposed to application containers irrespective of their location.21”
+Similarly, existing internal systems can be exposed to application containers irrespective of their location (21).”

-Alexis Richardson, CEO, stated that "weave establishes per application Layer 2 networks for containers across hosts, even across cloud providers and other seemingly complex cases with minimum fuss22."
+Alexis Richardson, CEO, stated that "weave establishes per application Layer 2 networks for containers across hosts, even across cloud providers and other seemingly complex cases with minimum fuss (22)."
 Add to the fact that they just raised
 \$5M in Series A, and it makes a compelling argument to considerably evaluate Weave as viable option.